 - Through the BIIA portal (BIIA.com) and its newsletter, BIIA provides a wealth of information for members, users, regulators and the general public on the latest developments in business and consumer information and its value for users and national economies as a whole.

-- The BIIA portal containing over 9,000 posts has become a recognized important resource on standards, trends, technological developments and policies.
+- The BIIA portal containing over 11,000 articles has become a recognized important resource on standards, trends, technological developments and policies.
 During he past 12 months (ending November 2019) 45,810 unique visitors have accessed the BIIA Website and viewed 220,613 pages of important industry information.

 - The association monitors business developments and company announcements on a daily basis covering acquisitions / divestitures, product development/introductions, partnerships, international expansion and information professionals on the move.